• Skip to primary navigation

 • I prefer cornstarch over flour because it is gluten-free and I find it leads to crispier results when baked.

-• 2 Tbsp cornstarch can be subbed for ½ cup flour or 2 Tbsp arrowroot starch for similar results.
+• 2 tablespoon cornstarch can be subbed for ½ cup flour or 2 tablespoon arrowroot starch for similar results.

 a plate with tender buffalo tenders, carrot sticks, celery sticks, and a rank dipping sauce all topped with chopped chives